Installation

 Section titled “Docker”To install WebODM on your machine with docker, first install:

-Windows users should install Docker Desktop and:
+Windows and macOS users should install Docker Desktop.
+Then:

 Settings -- Resources - Select where on your hard drive you want virtual hard drives to reside (